Chr1st0p/SearchStackOverflow/Readme.md

 #### 3.Filter python related questions and answers

-After setting `Posts.xml` directory, all python related questions and answers can be filtered by running the `main` method of `FilterPythonMain` class.
+After setting `Posts.xml` directory, all python related questions and answers can be filtered by running  `FilterPythonMain.java`  in the default package of `scr/main/java`.
 When filtering is finished, `python.xml` and `pythonanswer.xml` will be created in `.\filteredXML` directory.
 It may take serval hours for the filtering process.

 #### 4. Create index